mruwnik/tree-lisp/README.md

 * '3' - hide the tree
 * '4' - show how much sunlight each leaf gets.
 This is colour coded according to the rainbow - the more in the direction of red, the more it gets.
 White is the most, black means that it's totally in shadows
 * 'f' - fullscreen

+## Tree controls

+* 'n' - show a new tree
+* 'y' - simulate a year's growth.
+This does it all before displaying it, so it can take a while

+## Growth options

+* 'G' - toggle growth
+* 'g' - toggle growth ratio
+* 'h' - toggle health checks
+* 'S' - toggle seasons
+* 'l' - toggle sunshine checking
+* 'u' - toggle supplies checking